wallabag/wallabag/en/user/errors_during_fetching.md

 test_url: https://www.newswebite.com/xxx/my-article.html
 ```

-The `[XPath]` are the specific paths leading to the desired content in a HTML page.
+The `[XPath]` are the specific paths leading to the desired content in the HTML page.
 Wallabag will be able to follow these paths in order to directly fetch the content, instead of trying to analyze what is what in the page.

-You can find the _XPath_ with [this tool](https://siteconfig.fivefilters.org/): load the content by writing the URL of the article, then select the part(s) of interest in the page.
+You can find the _XPath_ with [this tool](https://siteconfig.fivefilters.org/): load the content by entering the URL of the article, then select the part(s) of interest in the page.
 The _XPath_ will be displayed at the bottom of the page.
 You can also look directly at the source code of the website (`Ctrl`+`U` and/or `F12` on most recent browsers) and determine the _XPath_ with the rules described in the following part.

 Other elements can be specified in the site configuration files (date, authors, stripped elements...), you can check the full extent of the features in [the documentation](https://help.fivefilters.org/full-text-rss/site-patterns.html#pattern-format).